circleci/circleci-docs/jekyll/_cci2/circleci-images.md

 - [Python](#python)
 - [Ruby](#ruby)

+If your language is not listed, CircleCI also maintains a wizard you can use to create a custom image.
+See the [Dockerfile Wizard]({{ site.baseurl }}/2.0/custom-images/#circleci-dockerfile-wizard) section of the Using Custom-Built Docker Images document for instructions.

 ### Service Images

 Service images are images for services like databases.
 These images should be listed _after_ language images so they become secondary service containers.